Atugriceri/e-commerce-react-app/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

- -  Sign up to [https://firebase.google.com/](https://firebase.google.com/) with your e-mail and add a Firebase project.
  -  Fork the project and clone it locally.
- -  Add Firebase to your web application.
- -  Create a file named .env in the root of the project according to the incoming Firebase configuration and follow the steps below:

-    ```sh
-    REACT_APP_FIREBASE_API_KEY=YOUR API KEY HERE
-    REACT_APP_FIREBASE_AUTH_DOMAIN=YOUR FIREBASE AUTH DOMAIN HERE
-    REACT_APP_FIREBASE_PROJECT_ID=YOUR FIREBASE PROJECT ID HERE
-    REACT_APP_FIREBASE_STORAGE_BUCKET=YOUR FIREBASE STORAGE BUCKET HERE
-    REACT_APP_FIREBASE_MESSAGING_SENDER_ID=YOUR FIREBASE MESSAGING SENDER ID HERE
-    REACT_APP_FIREBASE_APP_ID=YOUR FIREBASE APP ID HERE
-    ```

- -  In Firebase, from the Authentication tab, set the Sign-in provider as Email/Password.
  -  In the project directory, ou can follow the steps below to download the dependencies:
      - Install with npm:
      ```sh